He and She (play): Historical context

 Crothers was born and began her career amidst the first wave of feminism.
-She falls under the category of the “New Woman,” a personified metaphor for the changes in social behavior of women of the time.
-The New Woman was “the social reformer in the settlement house, the factory worker, the telephone operator…all those women learning to openly question authority that neither included nor heed her” (Burk 37).
+She falls under the category of the "New Woman", a personified metaphor for the changes in social behavior of women of the time.
+The New Woman was "the social reformer in the settlement house, the factory worker, the telephone operator…all those women learning to openly question authority that neither included nor heed her".
 At the time, feminism was known as the suffrage movement, and the common goal of the suffragettes was attaining the right to vote.
-This concept was born out of the abolition movement, which sought to end slavery, however the suffragettes were only advocating to legalize voting rights to white women.
+This concept was born out of the abolition movement, which sought to end slavery.
 Despite the oversight in humanitarian ethics, they nonetheless pushed societal boundaries to a new extreme.

 The suffragettes were met with much resistance.
 They combated stereotypes in the media and popular culture.
-They often found themselves being criticized for “unladylike behavior” that challenged Victorian ideals about domesticity (Rampton 2015).
+They often found themselves being criticized for "unladylike behavior" that challenged Victorian ideals about domesticity.
 Although some extreme forms of protests were seen during the movement, such as hunger strikes, and protests, most public displays by the suffragettes were quite tame.
 These included signing petitions, pamphlets, and pro-suffrage inspired art.
-Finally, after years of gender stigma, the 19th Amendment was passed in 1920, which granted white women the right to vote (Bisignani 2015).
+Finally, after years of gender stigma, the 19th Amendment was passed in 1920, which granted women the right to vote.